cohenoa/biosignalen/README.md

 ### 3.2.1.
 Interpretation

 For demonstration purposes, we focus on the PC3 cell line.
 In the output file PC3_AVG_by_time.csv, 10 processes are reported as being affected by the treatment (Processes 1, 2, 3, 4, 5, 8, 11, 12, 13, and 14).
-These effects are categorized as 'Sign change,' 'Emerging process,' or 'Disappearing process,' based on the corresponding values in the input data (only significant changes with p-value > 0.05 are reported).

 More specifically, for example, Process 1 exhibits a sign change after 24 hours and is classified as an emerging process after 48 hours.
 In contrast, Process 12 is identified as a disappearing process at both 24 and 48 hours (click the image to enlarge it)